 All views and opinions expressed in this video feed are those of the speaker and are not attributable to the National Oceanic and Atmospheric Administration or other federal agency.

-Note regarding audio: Audio is only available during dives, when the ROVs are in the water.
+Note regarding audio: Audio is only available during dives, when the remotely operated vehicles (ROVs) are in the water.
 Live video will stream off the ship with audio from the ROV pilots and audio from the ship-to-shore science conversation.
 To hear more or less of one of these conversations, adjust the audio settings on your computer to shift the balance right or left, for more science and less pilots or vice versa.
 On a PC, you can do this through the "Speaker/Headphones" properties, which can be accessed by clicking on the speaker icon (next to the the clock) and then clicking on the "Levels" tab or by going to your Control Panel, selecting "Hardware and Sound," and selecting "Sound."
 On a Mac, select System Preferences, Sound, and Output.

 If you continue to have difficulties, please contact us.